Ergodic robust maximization of asymptotic growth with stochastic factor processes: Results

 The construction of $\widehat \P^K_{(x,y)}$ and, in particular, verifying that it satisfies the ergodic property \eqref{eqn:ergodic_property} is a delicate matter.
-Indeed our methods rely on a combination of PDE techniques and recent results in the theory of generalized Dirichlet forms.
-Our reason for introducing $K$-modifications and the class $\Pi_K$ is because, in general, it is not clear when the process \eqref{eqn:worst_case_dynamics} with $\tilde c_X$ replaced by $c_X$ is ergodic.
+Our proof combines PDE techniques and recent results in the theory of generalized Dirichlet forms.
+The technical reason for introducing $K$-modifications and the class $\Pi_K$ is that, in general, it is not clear when the process \eqref{eqn:worst_case_dynamics} with $\tilde c_X$ replaced by $c_X$ is ergodic.
 However, if one can verify that

-then \eqref{eqn:worst_case_dynamics} with $\tilde c_X$ replaced by $c_X$ is ergodic and the $K$-modifications are not needed.
-In a special case we can ensure that \eqref{eqn:ideal_bound} holds in which case we get a refined version of Theorem~\ref{thm:main}.
-We state this case as a corollary. \begin{cor} Let Assumptions~\ref{ass:regularity} and \ref{ass:nondegeneracy} hold.
+then \eqref{eqn:worst_case_dynamics} with $\tilde c_X$ replaced by $c_X$ is ergodic and $K$-modifications are not needed.
+In a special case we can ensure that \eqref{eqn:ideal_bound} holds, yielding a refined version of Theorem~\ref{thm:main}.
+We state this case as a corollary. \begin{cor}[$\Pi_0$ result] Let Assumptions~\ref{ass:regularity} and \ref{ass:nondegeneracy} hold.
 Assume additionally that $A^{-1} \div A$ is the gradient of a function and that